-- What content do we need to satisfy the search demand?
+- go site What content do we need to satisfy the search demand?
 This is an exercise in matching keywords to pages that you either do or do not have.

 Content Marketing is “a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action.” according to the Content Marketing Institute.